woman creating her virtual assistant portfolio

 I also have multiple certificates from Linkedin but have never paid for Linkedin premium.
 I used the free trail to acquire as much knowledge (and certificates) as I could.

 I’ve taken other paid courses but chose to highlight the ones I got for free so you can see that getting an education doesn’t have to cost an arm.
-Find free certificate courses in your niche and complete them.
+Find free certificate courses in your niche and complete

 11.)
 Update Your Portfolio Regularly